o2r-project/o2r-project.github.io/results.md

 - **[Architecture](https://o2r.info/architecture/)** ([source](https://github.com/o2r-project/architecture)) describes multiple levels of architecture, from the relation of our reprocibility service with other platforms down to internal microservices.
 - **[Web API](https://o2r.info/api/)** ([source](https://github.com/o2r-project/api)) defines a RESTful API for our reproducibility service, also used by our platform client.

+To cite the specifications and documentations please use

+> Nüst, Daniel, 2018.
+Reproducibility Service for Executable Research Compendia: Technical Specifications and Reference Implementation.
+Zenodo. doi:[10.5281/zenodo.2203844](http://doi.org/10.5281/zenodo.2203844)

 ## Implementation & demo

 We develop a reference implementation of the mentioned specification as Open Source software on GitHub: **[{{ site.github.org }}]({{ site.github.org }})**